-This week I started a singing teacher training course for singers who want to teach privately.
+Have you ever thought about becoming a singing teacher?
 These days singers need to be versatile and use a wide range of money earning strategies to survive.
 What better way to share your experience and passion than by helping someone else to sing and build confidence singing?

 If you are a singer and considering going into teaching singing I suggest you start with these fundamental questions:

 - When do you want to teach?

 - Where do you want to take it?